 Lots.
 And lots.
 Broadly speaking, there is a Player-Versus-Environment (PVE) and Player-Versus-Player (PVP) side to the game.
 Both of which has content for casual and hardcore end gamers.
 The group finder tool was added to help find other players to do dungeons and to enter PVP battlegrounds.

-ESO has both four player dungeons as well as trials for twelve person teams (both of which come in normal and veteran versions).
+Elder Scrolls Online has both four-player dungeons as well as trials for twelve-person teams (both of which come in normal and veteran versions).
 Arenas are longer endeavours that span over a number of stages with a boss to defeat at the end of each.
 Veteran trials and arenas also have scoreboards to show who truly is the best of the best plus weekly rewards for those that achieve the highest scores that week.

 These places are where some of the best gear drops and with the addition of transmutation, the farming for gear is no longer as painful.